Severe Thunderstorm Warning issued for Antelope, Boone, Colfax, Cuming, Madison, Pierce, Platte by NWS - News Break

 Severe Thunderstorm Warning issued for Antelope, Boone, Colfax, Cuming, Madison, Pierce, Platte by NWS

-Effective: 2021-06-24 01:08:00 CDT Expires: 2021-06-24 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Antelope; Boone; Colfax; Cuming; Madison; Pierce; Platte; Stanton; Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 AM CDT FOR MADISON...SOUTHWESTERN WAYNE...NORTHWESTERN CUMING...NORTHWESTERN COLFAX...PLATTE...SOUTHEASTERN PIERCE...SOUTHEASTERN ANTELOPE...BOONE AND STANTON COUNTIES At 107 AM CDT, a severe thunderstorm was located near Norfolk, moving east at 35 mph.
+Effective: 2021-06-24 00:58:00 CDT Expires: 2021-06-24 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in Omaha.
+Target Area: Antelope; Boone; Colfax; Cuming; Madison; Pierce; Platte; Stanton; Wayne The National Weather Service in Omaha has issued a * Severe Thunderstorm Warning for Madison County in northeastern Nebraska Southwestern Wayne County in northeastern Nebraska Northwestern Cuming County in northeastern Nebraska Northwestern Colfax County in northeastern Nebraska Platte County in northeastern Nebraska Southeastern Pierce County in northeastern Nebraska Southeastern Antelope County in northeastern Nebraska Boone County in northeastern Nebraska Stanton County in northeastern Nebraska * Until 145 AM CDT. * At 1257 AM CDT, a severe thunderstorm was located near Norfolk, moving east at 35 mph.
 This is a very dangerous storm.
 HAZARD...80 mph wind gusts and penny size hail.
-SOURCE...A 84 mph gust was recorded at the Albion Airport at 12:55AM.
+SOURCE...Law enforcement.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be heavily damaged.
 Expect considerable damage to roofs, windows, and vehicles.
-Extensive tree damage and power outages are likely.
-Locations impacted include Stanton and Pilger.
+Extensive tree damage and power outages are likely. * This severe thunderstorm will be near Hoskins around 110 AM CDT.
+Other locations in the path of this severe thunderstorm include Stanton and Pilger.
 HAIL...0.75IN WIND...80MPHalerts.weather.gov